nhamidi90/kw-taekwondo/README.md

 ## User stories

 ### First time visitor goals:
-* I want to know a bit about taekwondo and why I should pursue it
+* As a first time user I want to know a bit about taekwondo so I can decide whether I should pursue it
-* I want to know about the instructor
+* As a first time user I want to know about the instructor so I can see if they will be good for me
-* I want to know about the taekwondo lessons and what to expect, where and when they are held and also the prices for classes
+* As a first time user I want to know about the taekwondo lessons and what to expect, where and when they are held and also the prices for classes so I can see whether they fit into my schedule and how far it is from me
-* I want to be able to contact the instructor for more information should I have any questions and also to request to join classes
+* As a first time user I want to be able to contact the instructor for more information should I have any questions and also to request to join classes
-* I want the site to be easy to navigate through
+* As a first time user I want the site to be easy to navigate through so I can find what I need
-* I want the site to be appealing enough to entice me to start taekwondo classes through testimonials and images
+* As a first time user I want the site to be appealing enough to entice me to start taekwondo classes through testimonials and images
-* As a parent I want to find out whether there are classes suitable for my child
+* As a parent I want to find out whether there are classes suitable for my child so I can enrol them

 ### Returning visitor goals:
-* I want to easily find the information on classes to see if they fit into my schedule and budget
+* As a returning visitor I want to easily find the information on classes to see if they fit into my schedule and budget
-* After carefully considering joining classes, I want to find a way to contact the instructor to get a free trial session
+* As a returning visitor after carefully considering joining classes, I want to have a way to contact the instructor to get a free trial session
-* I want to check their social media and find out more about the club
+* As a returning visitor I want to check their social media so I can find out more about the club
-* As a parent I want to show the pictures to my child to see if they are interested in joining
+* As a parent I want to show the pictures to my child so they can decide for themselves whether to join

 ### Frequent visitor goals:
-* As a student or parent of student, I want to be able to access any news such as upcoming competitions and events and see if there are any changes
+* As a student or parent of student, I want to be able to access any news such as upcoming competitions and events so I can add them to my calendar and to see how past events went
-* As a student or parent of student, I want to see pictures of training sessions and events
+* As a student or parent of student, I want to see pictures of training sessions and events so I can save them and remember them

 ## Features